 Funding support: The vaccine trial was funded by Shantha Biotech Limited (A part of SANOFI company).

+Acknowledgement

+We would like to thank Mrs Seema Sharma, project nurse, for translating the audio-video recordings of the subjects.

 Abstract

 The audio-video (AV) recording of the informed consent process of each participant in a clinical or vaccine trial has become one of the essential requirement to obtain prior ethical approval from the institute’s ethics committee and Drug Controller General of India to conduct such trial.
 This ensures the voluntary participation of each participant.
 This paper describes the experience of the authors with the audio-video consenting process during a phase III rotavirus vaccine trial among healthy infants in Chandigarh, North India.
-Among 105 subjects who expressed their initial willingness to be a part of the trial, all agreed to undergo AV informed consenting process, out of which 100 were finally consented to participate, and were enrolled in the study. .
-However, the authors felt that discussion with the anxious parents allayed most of their fears related to adverse events following immunization.
-One must patiently listen to their queries and resolve them one by one.
-This clarifies the doubts and misconception about the risks of vaccines, develops a sense of confidence in the investigators, informs the participants in real sense about the trial and enables them to take independent decision regarding participation.
-More clear guidelines need to be formulated regarding type of AV recorder to be used, archiving and access to AV recordings, and content and process of AV recording.
+Among 105 subjects who expressed their initial willingness to be a part of the trial, all agreed to undergo AV informed consenting process, out of which 100 (95.2%) were finally consented to participate, and were enrolled in the study.
+AV recordings of 100 patients were transcribed, and later translated in English language to perform the thematic analysis of the text.
+A total of 105 queries were raised by 55 participants.
+Majority of the queries were around where to consult in case of any emergency (22/105, 21%), risks to the baby as a result of the vaccine (20/105, 19%), vaccination schedule and any change in it (15/105, 14%), and had to go out of the city (10/75, 9.5%).
+All the queries were patiently listened and responded, which allayed most of their fears especially, related to adverse effects of the intervention.
+AV consenting process ensured transparency and accountability of the investigators, responsive referral mechanism in case of adverse events, building an initial rapport with the participant, complete vaccination of the trial subject (infant) and providing free option for private care consultation depending upon the willingness of the parents.
+These strengths of the audio video consenting might have led to higher participation rates of the subjects in the trial in this study.

 Introduction